NVIDIA/nvmath-python/docs/sphinx/installation.rst

           FFTW3 (non-guru) API.
 Ensure ``LD_LIBRARY_PATH`` includes this library if it is not already in the PATH.

+   * - ``pip install nvmath-python[cu12-distributed]``
+     - Install nvmath-python along with all MGMN optional dependencies (wheels for mpi4py, NVSHMEM, cuFFTMp, ...) to support multi-GPU multi-node APIs.

+       **Note**: Users must provide an MPI implementation.

+   * - ``pip install nvmath-python[cu12,dx] 'nvidia-cuda-nvcc-cu12==12.8.*' 'nvidia-cuda-nvrtc-cu12==12.8.*' --extra-index-url https://download.pytorch.org/whl/cu128 torch``
+     - Install nvmath-python along with all CUDA 12 optional dependencies to support nvmath.device APIs and a PyTorch built with CTK 12.8.

+       **Note**: PyTorch has strict pinnings for some CUDA components, and builds of PyTorch lag behind the latest CUDA component releases.
+We must therefore explicitly require that the nvcc and nvrtc components installed for device extensions match; otherwise, pip will create a mismatched environment with CTK components from different releases.
+       Verbose installation commands such as the the one here are necessary because of limitations of the current wheel format and Python package index.
+Please see the PyTorch installation instructions for releases built with other CTK versions.

 The options below are for adventurous users who want to manage most of the dependencies themselves.
 The following assumes that **system CTK is installed**.